Events

 Learn more

-Hailed by the BBC as “fearless in expression and musically irresistible,” Verità Baroque launches its first American tour with A Tempest of Emotions, a journey through the unleashed forces of nature and the human soul.
+Hailed by the BBC as “fearless in expression and musically irresistible,” Verità Baroque launches its first American tour with A Tempest of Emotions—a journey through the unleashed forces of nature and the human soul.
 Each work explores emotion in its rawest form: impetuous, mysterious, uncontrollable.

-January 24 and 25 | Collins Recital Hall
+January 24 | 10:00 am | Collins Recital Hall

 Free | No ticket required